 - (a) Dishonest or unlawful acts.
-In the event that a registrant becomes aware, or reasonably suspects - (1) a person has obtained a personal benefit or a benefit for another person by a dishonest or unlawful act affecting the conduct or playing of a contest or a sports event, the results of which formed the basis, in whole or in part, of a contest; and/or such registrant shall immediately give the commission a written notice advising the commission of all material facts known about the matter and any documents or other evidence in the possession or control of the registrant in connection with the matter.
+In the event that a registrant becomes aware, or reasonably suspects - (1) a person has obtained a personal benefit or a benefit for another person by a dishonest or unlawful act affecting the conduct or playing of a contest or a sports event, the results of which formed the basis, in whole or in part, of a contest; and/or - (2) there has been an unlawful act that has affected a contest or a sports event the results of which formed the basis, in whole or in part, of a contest, such registrant shall immediately give the commission a written notice advising the commission of all material facts known about the matter and any documents or other evidence in the possession or control of the registrant in connection with the matter.